StudioEtrange/docker-tautulli/README.md

 ### Volumes

 Inside container
-`/data/tautulli` will contain tautulli configuration `/plexlogs` is the root folder of your plex logs
+`/data/tautulli` will contain medusa tautulli and files `/plexlogs` is the root folder of your plex logs

 If host `<data path>` or `<plex logs path>` does not exist, docker will create it automaticly with root user.
 You should use mkdir before launching docker to control ownership.